how many calories should I eat per day to lose weight

 Example

-He is determined to lose weight, and he knows that food is essential to achieve good results, so he decides to calculate how many calories he needs daily.
+He is determined to lose weight, and he knows that nutrition is essential to achieve good results, so he decides to calculate how many calories he needs daily.

 Therefore, Pedro's basal metabolism is approximately 1855 Kcal.

-These are the calories his body would burn even if he spent the day at home watching movies.
+These are the calories your body would burn even if you stayed home all day watching movies.

 However, this is only part of the story, as the more activity, the more calories are used.